Rethinking Invasive Species Management in Florida

 Hydrilla is in maintenance mode.

-We’re never going to get rid of it.
+We are not going to get rid of it.

 Case Study 3: Lionfish vs. Zebra Mussels in Retail

-They’ve spread up and down the East Coast and throughout the Gulf of Mexico.
+They have spread up and down the East Coast and throughout the Gulf of Mexico.

 In 2021, someone noticed zebra mussels attached to decorative moss balls sold in aquarium stores.

-Zebra mussels are **one of the most destructive aquatic invaders in the country **— clogging pipes, damaging water systems, and crowding out native species.
+Zebra mussels are one of the most destructive aquatic invaders in the country, clogging pipes, damaging water systems, and crowding out native species.

 Thanks to that early warning, federal and state agencies acted fast.